antonzaharia/Food-Order/README.md

 In your terminal, type 'shotgun' to start the server.
 In your browser, visit: http://127.0.0.1:9393/ to visit the homepage.
 ###
-Signup as a User using any of the accounts:
+Login as a User using any of the accounts:
 #### email: "toni@example.com", password:"toni"
 #### email: "test@example.com", password:"test"
 #### email: "user@example.com", password:"user"